Heroin Addiction

 Treating Heroin Addiction:

 Treating heroin addiction often begins with a medically assisted detox where doctors can prescribe medicines to keep you comfortable during heroin withdrawals.
-What follows is treatment in a Partial Hospitalization or Intensive Outpatient setting where you learn your triggers and cope without resorting to heroin.
+After detox, treatment centers will provide Partial Hospitalization or Intensive Outpatient setting where you learn your triggers and cope without resorting to heroin.
+For long term success, it is recommended to create a comprehensive plan with behavioral therapies that includes all of the levels of care listed below:

 Detox: The process of ending heroin dependence.
 Detox requires getting through uncomfortable withdrawal symptoms and is always recommended for getting off heroin.